 i.
 Lost Wages.

-The Employment Act already provides for the four weeks’ net pay to the employee who has been dismissed.
-This can also be raised in the labour complaint if it has not been paid at the time of the dismissal.
-Courts can make an award of more than four weeks’ wages especially where the employee has been paid on monthly basis.
+The Employment Act already provides for four weeks’ net pay to the employee who has been dismissed.
+This can also be raised in the labor complaint if it has not been paid at the time of the dismissal.
+Courts can make an award of more than four weeks’ wages especially where the employee has been paid on a monthly basis.

 Damages in these matters can be general and/or specific depending on the legal claims and the circumstances of each case.
-In rare circumstances court also grants punitive damages especially if the process of dismissal was marred by malice and oppression.
+In rare circumstances, the Court also grants punitive damages especially if the process of dismissal was marred by malice and oppression.

-For instance, court stated in the case of Dr. Omona Kizito versus Marie Stopes Uganda, Labour Dispute Claim.
-No. 033/2015, that the impression we get is that damages are assessed by the court depending on the circumstances of a
+For instance, the Court stated in the case of Dr. Omona Kizito versus Marie Stopes Uganda, Labour Dispute Claim.
+No. 033/2015, that the impression we get is that damages are assessed by the Court depending on the circumstances of a given case and at the discretion of the Court.

-given case and in the discretion of the court.
-As a result of the courts disapproval of the manner of dismissal of the employees, courts have generally granted general damages.
+As a result of the Court’s disapproval of the manner of dismissal of the employees, Courts have generally granted general damages.
 Court went ahead to grant thirty-two million shillings to the claimant as general damages.

-These damages are generally assessed according to pain and suffering of the employee which include emotional and a liturgy of psychological suffering at the workplace; professional treatment by the employer; change of behaviour of the employee as a result of unprofessional treatment by the employer which can be proved by medical bills of emotional distress at the time approaching and during the dismissal.
+These damages are generally assessed according to the pain and suffering of the employee which includes emotional and liturgy of psychological suffering at the workplace; professional treatment by the employer; change of behavior of the employee as a result of unprofessional treatment by the employer which can be proved by medical bills of emotional distress at the time approaching and during the dismissal.

 iii.
 Severance allowance.

-The other grounds where severance allowance is not paid is when the employer dies; where the business is a partnership or when the contract is a probationary contract.
+The other grounds where severance allowance is not paid are when the employer dies; where the business is a partnership or when the contract is a probationary contract.

-Intangibles simply mean other important factors that are considered in making awards in labour claims.
-These include
+Intangibles simply mean other important factors that are considered in making awards in labor claims.

-My idea of employment is for all employees to go to work every day and work under favourable conditions without the fear of dismissal at the employer’s wish.
+My idea of employment is for all employees to go to work every day and work under favorable conditions without the fear of dismissal at the employer’s wish.

-After all this is what the law provides- a safe and peaceful relationship between the employer and employee, during employment and at the time of the dismissal.
+After all, this is what the law provides- a safe and peaceful relationship between the employer and employee, during employment and at the time of dismissal.